bensutherland/amplitools/20_docs/README_mhap.md

 ...and compare to another sample.
 You will see many variants only present in a single file.

+#### 05.c) Convert merged, filtered VCF file to amplicon-only reference
+Next, if you are using a VCF that was oriented to a different reference than that used for alignments, convert your VCF coordinates from the reference A to the coordinates to reference B. This is relevant, for example, if you use VCF oriented towards a full reference genome, but want it oriented towards the amplicon-only genome.

+Use SNPLift to convert VCF positions from the reference genome used for amplicon panel and that used for alignments.
+Clone the repo for SNPLift into the parent folder of the present repo.
+Change into the SNPLift main directory for the rest of this section.

+Copy the "old" and "new" genomes into `03_genomes`.
+Copy the VCF that is to be converted to orient to the new genome into `04_input_vcf`.

+Ensure that both assemblies are indexed with BWA.

+Update the paths to the old genome, new genome, input VCF, and output VCF in `02_infos/snplift_config.sh`.
+Optional: you may also choose to set `CORRECT_ID=0` so as to prevent the ID column from being recalculated, and therefoer retain your original IDs in the new VCF.

+Run SNPLift:
+`time ./snplift 02_infos/snplift_config.sh`

+The output VCF file should now match with the alignments against the amplicon-only reference genome.

+Copy the new VCF to `amplitools/12_input_mhap/`.

+Exit the SNPLift repo and return to amplitools.

 #### 06. Call microhaplotypes ####
 Here we will use microTyper2.0 to pull the information out of the bam files in the mapped folder, but first we need to create a Position File to provide to microTyper2.0, based on the VCF with all the SNPs in it.

 ```
 # Create the content of the position file
-grep -vE '^#' 12_input_mhap/merged_filtered.vcf | awk '{ print $1 "\t" $2 "\t" "S" "\t" $5 }' - > 14_extract_mhap/position_file_body.txt
+grep -vE '^#' 12_input_mhap/merged_filtered_SNPLift_to_amplicons.vcf | awk '{ print $1 "\t" $2 "\t" "S" "\t" $5 }' - > 14_extract_mhap/position_file_body.txt

 # Add a header to the position file
-sed '1i Locus \t RefPos \t Type \t ValidAlt' 14_extract_mhap/position_filei_body.txt > 14_extract_mhap/position_file.txt
+sed '1i Locus \t RefPos \t Type \t ValidAlt' 14_extract_mhap/position_file_body.txt > 14_extract_mhap/position_file.txt

 # Clean up
 rm 14_extract_mhap/position_file_body.txt

 ```

-We also need to clean up the reference genome, specifically to remove any characters after the first space in the accession header, as this will cause a mismatch between the ref genome and the position file and bams.
+Optional: if there are any characters after the first space in the fasta accessions in the input file, this needs to be cleaned up as well.
+Otherwise this will cause a mismatch between the ref genome and the position file and bams.
 Suggested fix, as example:
 `awk '{print $1}' GCA_000297895.1_oyster_v9_genomic.fna > GCA_000297895.1_oyster_v9_genomic_shortname.fna`